 Room dividers are fun to shop for if you love unique pieces.
 There are so many offerings in so many shapes, sizes, materials, and colors.
 Bright ceramic tiles, intricately carved wood, or glass panels stylized to look like they’re dripping from the ceiling all make for head-turning pieces of decor.

-Another option is to hang some form of tapestry or woven art from the ceiling.
+Another option is to use a hanging room divider, for example some form of tapestry or woven art hanging from the ceiling.
 Woven textiles add warmth and interest to any space, and they go well with a boho or indie interior.
 You could even commission an artisan to make the one of a kind piece you’re looking for.
 If you can’t find anything that fits exactly what you want, a DIY room divider might be the best solution to get that perfect partition.

 4. Curtain Room Divider Ideas